Gabriel Grant

 Dr. Gabriel Grant (September 4, 1826 - November 8, 1909) was an American surgeon and Union Army major who was awarded the Medal of Honor for his actions during the Civil War.

 Early life

-Gabriel Grant was born in Newark, New Jersey in 1826.
-His father was Charles Grant, an officer in the War of 1812 and he was a descendant of Robert Treat, one of the Puritan founders of Newark.
-He attended Williams College, graduating in 1846 with a Masters.
+Gabriel Grant was born in Newark, New Jersey, in 1826.
+His father was Charles Grant, an officer in the War of 1812, and he was a descendant of Robert Treat, one of the Puritan founders of Newark.

+He attended Williams College, graduating in 1846 with a master's degree.
 He later graduated from the College of Physicians and Surgeons in 1851.

 Career

 In 1852, he worked as a surgeon in Panama during the height of the California Gold Rush at a time when hordes of prospectors traveled across the isthmus on their way to the gold fields by sea and organized the American Hospital the following year.
 While there, he also edited the Panama Herald.
 He then returned to practice medicine in his hometown of Newark.
 In 1854, he was part of a special commission set up to fight the cholera epidemic in the city.